Maximisch/issue-sync-action/README.md

 # issue-sync-action
 Used to sync issues and comments from one repository to another, for example for use in internal roadmap publication.
-**Please note: you need to set a GITHUB_TOKEN environmental variable that is authorized to read from the source repository as well as write new issues to the target repository.
-It is recommended to use the integrated GitHub Actions secrets vault for managing this secret.**
+**Please note: you need to set GITHUB_TOKEN environmental variables that are authorized to read from the source repository as well as write new issues to the target repository.
+It is recommended to use the integrated GitHub Actions secrets vault for managing these secrets.**

 This supports different options:
 ```yml